vdamewood/siliko/Readme.txt

 * thread safety, if feasible.
 * integer values may be handled as long ints instead.

-Once mixed integer/double calculations are implemented, XVCalc will handle the type of the resulting value in a 'smart' way.
-Calculations involving integers that would result in a fractional answer (such as 5/2) or floating-point values will result in floating-point results.
-Calculations involving only integers will give integer results.
+Once mixed integer/float calculations are implemented, XVCalc will handle the type of the resulting value in a 'smart' way.
+Calculations involving integers that would result in a fractional answer (such as 5/2) and calculations involving floating-point values will result in floating-point results.
+Calculations involving only integers with integer results will give integer results.

 Support for the plug-in interface is currently planned for systems that support dlopen(3).
 Support for Windows may be included as well.

 XVCalc uses a Flex-generated tokenizer and a Bison-generated parser.
 Currently, the parser is not 'pure', and thus XVCalc is not thread safe.

-XVCalc may be copied, modified, and distributed under the terms of the GNU GPL, version 3.

 XVcalc Interface